Personal Jesus

 In 2004, "Personal Jesus" was ranked No. 368 in Rolling Stone's list of "The 500 Greatest Songs of All Time", and in September 2006 it was voted as one of the "100 Greatest Songs Ever" in Q magazine.
 "Personal Jesus" was rereleased as a single on 30 May 2011 for the Depeche Mode remix album Remixes 2: 81–11, with the leading remix by the production team Stargate.
-The song has been covered by numerous artists, including Johnny Cash in 2002 and Marilyn Manson in 2004.
+The song has been covered by numerous artists, including Johnny Cash, Marilyn Manson, Def Leppard, Iggy Pop and Mindless Self Indulgence.

 Background and composition

 In mid-1989, the band began recording in Milan with record producer Flood.
 The result of this session was the single "Personal Jesus", which featured a catchy bluesy riff and drum-based sound, radically different from anything the band had released thus far.
-Although not the first Depeche Mode song to feature guitar parts ("Behind the Wheel" and their cover of "Route 66" featured a guitar; "Love, in Itself" and "And Then..." from Construction Time Again and "Here is the House" from Black Celebration featured an acoustic guitar), it was the first time a guitar was used as a dominant instrument in a Depeche Mode song.
+Although not the first Depeche Mode song to feature guitar parts ("Behind the Wheel", "Pleasure, Little Treasure", "Nothing" and their cover of "Route 66" featured a guitar; "Love, in Itself" and "And Then..." from Construction Time Again and "Here is the House" from Black Celebration featured an acoustic guitar), it was the first time a guitar was used as a dominant instrument in a Depeche Mode song.
 The song was inspired by the book Elvis and Me by Priscilla Presley.
 According to songwriter Martin Gore: